19th Lancers: 18th King George's Own Lancers

 The regiment was raised at Gwalior during the upheaval of the Indian Mutiny in 1858, as the 2nd Regiment of Mahratta Horse.
-In December, it was joined by a small body of independent cavalry of Punjabi Jat Muslims called the Tiwana Horse.
+In December, it was joined by a small body of independent cavalry of Punjabi Muslim Jats of the Tiwana clan.
 In 1861, it was redesignated as the 18th Regiment of Bengal Cavalry, becoming Lancers in 1886.
 The regiment served in the Second Afghan War during 1879–80 and took part in the 1897 Tirah Campaign on the North West Frontier of India.

 During World War I, the regiment was sent to France in 1914 with the Indian Cavalry Corps and participated in the Battles of the Somme and Cambrai.
 In 1918, it moved to Egypt joining the 13th Cavalry Brigade and took part in General Edmund Allenby's campaign in Palestine.
 The regiment fought in the Battle of Megiddo and the subsequent dash towards Damascus – riding 550 miles in 38 days.